Who We Are

 In 2019, MHC completed a new strategic framework that affirms our identity and key priorities.
 Through educational opportunities, cultural experiences, and public engagement, we are committed to making the humanities more broadly relevant and accessible to people across the state.

 St. Paul, MN 55106

-A just society that is connected, curious, and compassionate.
+We envision a just society that is curious, connected, and compassionate.

 While the humanities mean different things to different people, they are broadly defined as studies about human culture, including philosophy, literature, religion, art, music, history, and language.
 The humanities provide us with tools for reflection, inquiry, analysis, respectful dialogue, and change.
 They teach empathy, cultural awareness and competence, and communications skills.

 We believe in the power of humanities to connect people and communities, bridge differences, interpret the complexities of our world, and positively shape our collective future.